Go Back

 Servings: 4

 A rich Mediterranean cream sauce made with white wine, aromatics, and just a hint of tomato.
-This deeply flavorful, savory sauce takes vegetable pasta, shrimp tagliatelle, or seafood flatbread to a place of restaurant-quality indulgence.
-Well suited to advance prep, it can be made ahead, frozen, and reheated — as convenient as it is luxurious.
+This deeply flavorful, savory sauce transforms everything it touches — vegetable pasta, shrimp tagliatelle, even leftover rotisserie chicken — to a place of restaurant-quality indulgence.
+Well suited to advance prep, it can be made ahead, frozen, and reheated.
+As convenient as it is luxurious.

 INGREDIENTS